 Now that your mind is taken care of for the moment, it is time to cure your body.
 After a long game, your body needs two things:

 One of my best tournaments was the Cattolica Open 2020 which I won with 8/9 (I started with 7/7!).

-I attribute a good part of the success to my routine AFTER every game.
-As soon as I finished my short annotation, I put on sport clothes and went for a short run along the beach (15min).
+I attribute a good part of my success to my routine AFTER every game.
+As soon as I finished my short annotation, I put on sports clothes and went for a short run along the beach (15min).

 Even though I had superb results, the games were far from clear.
 This means I felt stressed after every game.
 These were big fights and could have gone either way.

 With every round, I also felt a bit more stressed to “ruin my 100% score”.